Personal, Social and Health Education or PSHE can be described as 'learning to live life well'.

 Where appropriate external speakers, with particular expertise, are used to contribute and enrich the delivery of PSHE modules.

 PSHE topics are tailored to our students depending upon their year group.
-Please see the links below for more information.
+Please see the files below for more information.